LassoSoft/LassoGuide/source/server/datasource-setup.rst

 FileMaker Server Data Sources
 =============================

-Lasso Server communicates with FileMaker Server 7--12 Advanced and FileMaker Server 9--12 through their built-in XML interface.
+Lasso Server communicates with FileMaker Server 9--15 and FileMaker Server 7--12 Advanced through their built-in XML interface.
 Lasso cannot communicate with any other products in the FileMaker 7, 8, or 9 product line such as FileMaker Pro.

 Requirements